 ROI for tomorrow

 It should now be clear that measuring the ROI of digital marketing is not always simple or to be taken lightly.
-To the contrary, you need to have a solid understanding of it in order to ensure you’re not throwing money away on the latest trend or just throwing money away, period.
+To the contrary, you need to have a solid understanding of it in order to a.) get the required budget to produce the revenue your company needs b.) ensure you’re not throwing money away on the latest trend and c.) avoid throwing money away, period.